 - There is a growing emphasis on the need for all health practitioners to contribute to the public health agenda.
 Physiotherapists, as allied health professionals are key members of the wider public health workforce.

-PublicationPhysiotherapy and the Public Health Skills and Career Framework (part of the Public Health and Physiotherapy Resource Pack)27 weeks ago
+PublicationPhysiotherapy and the Public Health Skills and Career Framework (part of the Public Health and Physiotherapy Resource Pack)2 years ago

-PublicationFacilitating Behaviour Change: Evidence briefing (part of the Public Health and Physiotherapy Resource Pack)27 weeks ago
+PublicationFacilitating Behaviour Change: Evidence briefing (part of the Public Health and Physiotherapy Resource Pack)2 years ago

-PublicationReferral to a physiotherapist or fitness instructor for supervised exercise - referral advice for GPs2 years ago
+PublicationReferral to a physiotherapist or fitness instructor for supervised exercise - referral advice for GPs3 years ago

-PublicationGuidance on the referral of patients between physiotherapists and fitness instructors (part of the Public Health and Physiotherapy Resource Pack)2 years ago
+PublicationGuidance on the referral of patients between physiotherapists and fitness instructors (part of the Public Health and Physiotherapy Resource Pack)3 years ago

-PublicationHow public healthy are you? (quiz leaflet; part of the Public Health and Physiotherapy Resource Pack)2 years ago
+PublicationHow public healthy are you? (quiz leaflet; part of the Public Health and Physiotherapy Resource Pack)3 years ago

 - Public health involves education, preventing illness, empowering individuals to make health choices, and redesigning services to support all of these.
 Individual physiotherapists and practice managers can embrace these principles within every aspect of their daily practice.